metaflow-ai/blog/tf-shape/Readme.md

 ## Conclusion
 - Use the static shape for debugging
-- Use the dynamic shape everywhere especially when you habe ubdefined dimension
+- Use the dynamic shape everywhere especially when you have undefined dimension

 ## References